miniferretti/TFE-SLAM-UCL/README.md

 - darknet_ros: ROS implementation of YoloV2 and V1, this node was used for image segmentation and object recognition.
 Originally taken from [leggedrobotics](https://github.com/leggedrobotics/darknet_ros).

 - rp_cyclop: Node written in Python3 to project LiDAR scans on a video camera image.
 Used for LiDAR-Camera calibration.

+- emergency_stop: Node written in Python3 used to prevent the mobile platform from colliding with an obstacle.
+Takes as input scans from a LiDAR and outputs an emergency message when it detects abstacles that are passed an arbitrary threshold.
+Used for demonstration purpose of the advantages of having a LiDAR on a mobile robot.

+- hector_slam: